LiamStewart2/LiamStewart2/README.md

 ## About Me

 Heyy, I'm Liam, a programmer in my first year studying at Staffordshire University enrolled on the Games Programming Course, but have spent years learning programming before hand.
-I come from python but for the last year have worked in C++ and Unity primarly, and wanting to specialize in graphical programming.
+I come from python but for the last two years have worked in C++ and Unity primarly, and wanting to specialize in graphical programming.
 ## What Im Working On

 - [Graphics-Programming-Assignment](https://github.com/LiamStewart2/GraphicsProgrammingAssignment): My Assignment project for the introduction to graphics programming